riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-06-10-Recent-Appearances.markdown

 ![](/images/crip-on-stage.jpeg)

 It was also an extremely French event.
-For a start, the evening keynote speaker was an actual philosopher, who proceeded to give a quite theatrical show on the philosophical implications of AI.
+For a start, the evening keynote speaker was an actual philosopher, who proceeded to give a very theatrical show on the philosophical implications of AI.
 I later heard a quite extraordinary amount of gossip about the man, which I will not repeat here, but was also extremely French.
-There was also some really quite good wine served throughout, and I may have used some to steady my nerves prior to setting foot on stage.
+There was also some really pretty good wine served throughout, and I may have used some to steady my nerves prior to setting foot on stage.

 ![](/images/crip-on-beach.jpeg)

 The relaxed tone was a bit spoiled by trip home.
 Deauville does have an airport, but it is not really well connected to anywhere much with scheduled flights.
-Instead, I had planned to ride the shuttle bus back to Paris and catch a flight from there.
+Instead, I had planned to ride the shuttle bus laid on by the event organisers back to Paris and catch a flight from there.
 So far so good, except we left Deauville fully three-quarters of an hour late, and then hit both construction and Friday afternoon rush-hour traffic.
 Fortunately I had foreseen this eventuality and had arranged for a mototaxi to meet me at the shuttle's destination in Neuilly to take me to CDG.

 ![](/images/taxi-moto-paris.jpg)